Suspension Analysis and Selective Continuation-Passing Style for Universal Probabilistic Programming Languages: Evaluation

 We consider two configurations for each model: $1\,000$ and $10\,000$ samples.
 An exception is for CRBD and ClaDS, where we adjust APF to use $500$ and $5\,000$ samples to make the inference accuracy comparable to the related BPF.
 We run each experiment $300$ times (with one warmup run) and measure execution time (excluding compile time).
 To justify the efficiency of the suspension analysis and selective CPS transformation that are part of the compiler, we note here that they, combined, run in only $1$--$5$ ms for all models.

-In general, the experiments are \emph{not} intended to compare the performance of different inference algorithms.
+The experiments do \emph{not} compare the performance of different inference algorithms.
 To do this, one would also need to consider how accurate the inference results are for a given amount of execution time.
-Instead, we evaluate only how selective and full CPS affect individual inference algorithms.
-Selective CPS only reduces execution time compared to full CPS---the algorithms themselves remain unchanged (we verify this in Appendix~\ref{sec:evalcont} for LW, BPF, and APF).
+Accuracy varies dramatically between different combinations of inference algorithms and models.
+We evaluate the execution time of selective and full CPS in isolation for individual inference algorithms.
+Selective CPS is solely an execution time optimization---the algorithms themselves and their accuracy remain unchanged\ifextended\ (we verify this in Appendix~\ref{sec:evalcont} for LW, BPF, and APF).\else.$^\dagger$\fi

 For Miking CorePPL, we used OCaml 4.12.0 as backend compiler for the implementation in Section~\ref{sec:implementation} and GCC 7.5.0 for the separate RootPPL compiler.
-We used Anglican 1.1.0 and WebPPL 0.9.15.
+We used Anglican 1.1.0 (OpenJDK 11.0.19) and WebPPL 0.9.15 (Node.js 16.18.0).
 We ran the experiments on an Intel Xeon Gold 6148 CPU with 64 GB of memory using Ubuntu 18.04.6.